Dking2244/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- - Pointers, arrays and string 0.
+0x05.
+C - Pointers, arrays and string 0.
 98 Battery st.: Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.